 The meeting command is under development and has several limitations.

-Name to show for a participant's pointer and head-image models in the Model Panel.
+Name to show for a participant's pointer and image models in the Model Panel.

 Color for the cones representing a VR participant's hand-controller pointers (or non-VR participant's mouse pointer).

 Image to represent a VR participant's headset position, where image-file is the pathname of a JPG or PNG file.
 The pathname can be absolute or relative to the current working directory as reported by pwd, Substituting the word browse for the pathname brings up a file browser window for choosing the file interactively.